tale-toul/OCP4baremetalIPI/README.md

 Add the same ports above to the security rule in the AWS instance

 Connect to libvirt daemon from the local host using virt-manager.
-The command uses the public IP address of the EC2 instance and the _private_ part of the ssh key injected into the instance with terraform:
+The command uses the public IP address of the EC2 instance and the _private_ part of the ssh key injected into the instance with terraform.
+The ssh key file should be at ~/.ssh directory:
 ```
 $ virt-manager -c 'qemu+ssh://ec2-user@44.200.144.12/system?keyfile=ssh.key'
 ```